dipunm/seedxor/assets/dice-xor-instructions.md

 - A pen or pencil

 This guide focuses on the 24 word version of the worksheet for brevity, but will explain certain important differences between this and the 12 word variant.

+> NOTE: ALWAYS DOUBLE CHECK YOUR WORK.
+After completing, redo the lookup processes again to verify that you get the same answers as before.

+> NOTE: BE SURE TO DESTROY THE WORKSHEET AND ANY EVIDENCE OF YOUR FINAL SEED PHRASE.

 ### The word list